manossaratsis/manossaratsis.com/content/bio/index.md

 ---
 title: Bio
-description: I am currently the Head of Product at Station A, a Bay Area software company automating the development of clean energy.
+description: I am a software engineer and architect with a passion for cities, electrification, and thoughtful design.
 ---
 * TOC
 {:toc}